MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/nf-wiamindr_lh-iwiadrvitem-unlinkitemtree.md

 lFlags [in]

 - Indicates how the driver item tree should be unlinked.
 This parameter must be set to one of the following values.
-See the Microsoft Windows SDK documentation for a description of the WIA item type flags.
+For more information, see [WIA Item Type Flags](https://docs.microsoft.com/windows/win32/wia/-wia-wia-item-type-flags).

   | Value | Meaning |
   | --- | --- |